brandon-carlisle/git-vault/React/React Hooks.md

 useEffect is a function, that will take a function that you define as an argument.
 React will then run your function after it has updated the DOM.

 In its default behaviour, the function inside of the useEffect will run every time the component is re-rendered.
+This behaviour can be changed by passing in a 'dependency' array as the second argument to the useEffect function.

+When we pass in the dependency array, the function in the useEffect will only rerun if any of your dependencies change.

+- If you add an empty dependency array, it will only run once when the component is first mounted.
+- When you pass in state to the dependency array, it will also run whenever that state you pass in changes.